cgosmeyer/learning_machinelearning/ch3_notes.md

-# CHAPTER 2: UNSUPERVISED LEARNING
+# CHAPTER 3: UNSUPERVISED LEARNING

-see see jupyter notebook `.ipynb`.
+see see jupyter notebook `ch3.ipynb`.

 In unsupervised learning, no known output, no teacher to instruct the learning algorithm.
 The learning algorithm is shown the input data and asked to extract knowledge from this data.